pitagora-network/pitagora-cwl/README.md

 # Pitagora Workflows in CWL

-This repository is to share the definition files of tools and workflows that maintained by Pitagora Network, as known as Galaxy Community Japan.
+This repository is to share the [Common Workflow Language](https://www.commonwl.org) definition files of tools and workflows, maintained by Pitagora Network, as known as Galaxy Community Japan.

 ## Tools